 8.30

-Registration opens at The Guildhall, St Martins Courtyard, Coney Street, York
+Registration opens at The Guildhall, St Martins Courtyard, Coney Street, York.
+Badges and hard copies of the plain text programme will be available for collection throughout the conference.

 9.15-10.45